-This New Mexican stew is extra delicious during a snow storm! recipe…
+This New Mexican stew is extra delicious on a stormy day! recipe…

 Posole, with pork or beef and red chili

 “Posole” is a form of dried corn (hominy) that is stewed for a long time typically with meat, spices and sometimes tomatoes.
 The following recipe is a traditional New Mexico feast-day stew.
-It is served in the pueblos all year but especially at Christmas time.
+It is served in the pueblos all year.

 • 6 TBS ground red chili (depending on desired heat) – use 1 TBS dried chipotle and 5 TBS red chili to add a nice smoky flavor (optional)